Optimal Computation in Anonymous Dynamic Networks: Terminating Algorithm for Networks with Leaders

-\mypar{The subroutine \texttt{ApproxCount}.} We will first introduce the subroutine \texttt{ApproxCount}, whose formal description and proof of correctness are found in \cref{as:3}.
-The purpose of \texttt{ApproxCount} is to compute an approximation $n'$ of the total number of processes $n$ (or report various types of failure).
-It takes as input a view $\mathcal V$ of a process, the number of leaders $\ell$, and two integer parameters $s$ and $x$, representing the index of a level of $\mathcal V$ and the anonymity of a node in $L_s$, respectively.
+\mypar{The subroutine \texttt{ApproxCount}.} We first introduce the subroutine \texttt{ApproxCount}, whose formal description and proof of correctness are postponed to \cref{s:approxcount}.
+The purpose of \texttt{ApproxCount} is to compute an approximation $n'$ of the total number of agents $n$ (or report various types of failure).
+It takes as input a vista $\mathcal V$ of an agent, the number of leaders $\ell$, and two integer parameters $s$ and $x$, representing the index of a level of $\mathcal V$ and the anonymity of a leader node in $L_s$, respectively.